SiyanH/whiteboard-client-faculty/README.md

 # Whiteboard Client - Faculty

 This is a React client for the Whiteboard web app.
 It is built for faculty to manage their courses.
+The client for student is in another repository: [whiteboard-client-student](https://github.com/SiyanH/whiteboard-client-student)

 Whiteboard is a simple learning management platform where faculty can create courses and learning materials for students with various types of widgets, and students can take, submit and get scores for quizzes.